Man sentenced to 40 years for hitting 11-year-old with car, then raping her

 "They are not doing well," said Devon Dennis, attorney with the Shelby County District Attorney's Special Victims Unit.
 "They left in tears.
 They are very distraught."

-“I’m really pleased with the outcome and that he didn’t put the family through the heartache of a trial in a matter like this, defense attorney Claiborne Ferguson said.
+"I'm really pleased with the outcome and that he didn't put the family through the heartache of a trial in a matter like this," defense attorney Claiborne Ferguson said.

 Following the judge's ruling, Dennis reiterated Ward's criminal history and said he's a danger to the community and also a liability in jail, where he has been written up 20 times.